asyncapi/community/TSC_MEMBERSHIP.md

 **Step 4: Invitation to become a code owner**

-After making several contributions to AsyncAPI,the code owners will recognize you.
+After making several contributions to AsyncAPI, maintainers will recognize you.
 You will then receive an invitation to join the TSC.
+Look at [this example from the website repository](https://github.com/asyncapi/website/pull/890).

 **Step 5: Become a TSC member**